 Equally legendary hang glider sailmaker Steve Pearson of Wills Wing (top hang glider mfg.) is making a pattern for the new wing that will use a higher-camber airfoil than the first prototype.

-envelopes for the e-Spyder from a laminate covering material that's 35% lighter than the 4 oz.
+Wills will make the envelopes for the e-Spyder from a laminate covering material that's 35% lighter than the 4 oz.
 Dacron sailcloth traditionally used for tube-and-fabric ultralights and hang gliders.

-in these early days of production electric flight, so lighter 7075-T6 aluminum tubing will be used for the wing frame.
+Weight is the key in these early days of production electric flight, so lighter 7075-T6 aluminum tubing will be used for the wing frame.

 Cured Composites is tooling up to build a new, more aerodynamic front fairing and a carbon fiber motor mount and battery box.
 The Yuneec electric motor will be streamlined as well.